TylerTrott/CSCI2020-WinterProject/README.md

 ## What the project is
 This project allows users to create or login to an existing account by storing information into a csv file.

-Once they have successfully authenticated, they are taken to the start game screen where you can play either a Tic-Tac-Toe game locally (human vs. human on same computer) or by a server-client (human vs. human on separate computers connected to the same server).
+Once they have successfully authenticated, they are taken to the start game screen where you can then startt eh actual Tic-Tac-Toe game.
+Players take turn making a move on the board as they are prompted on the top of the window as to whose turn it is.
+There is an in game chat feature which uses multithreading to allow players to communicate with one another during the game.

 ## How to run the project
 You can easily run this project by using the command in terminal: